AlibabaCloudDocs/sls/intl.en-US/Data Transformation/Authorize a RAM user to manage a data transformation task.md

 # Authorize a RAM user to manage a data transformation task

-This topic describes how to create and authorize a Resource Access Management \(RAM\) user to manage a data transformation task.
+This topic describes how to create a Resource Access Management \(RAM\) user and authorize the RAM user to manage a data transformation task.

+A RAM user is created.
+For more information, see [Create a RAM user](/intl.en-US/Developer Guide/Access control RAM/Create a RAM user and authorize the RAM user to access Log Service.mdsection_wz1_e6j_bdy).

 You can use your Alibaba Cloud account to authorize a RAM user to manage a data transformation task.